If you follow me on YouTube at Arete Throws Nation TV, then you’ve heard me talk about keeping your throwing technique in “the window”.

 So, the left arm is the balance arm from the start—from pillar 1 to pillar 6.

-The point is, as the left arm moves through the rotational throw, if it is too high or too low, odds are it’s going to be out of the window.
+The point is, as the left arm moves through the rotational throw, if it is too high or too low, odds are it’s going to be out of the window, and this leaves valuable distance behind.

-There’s a window in which where you can move that arm up and down and side to side.
+Inside the window, there is a certain amount of room where you can move that arm up and down and side to side.

-- if it opens side to side, if it opens too much… then the thrower is too rotational.
+- if it opens too much on the side, then the thrower is too rotational.

 - If it stays closed too long, the athlete can’t generate speed into the middle.